 However, your admissions requirements are likely vastly different than the job descriptions your future graduates are vying for.

-Admitting employable students is mission critical for the success of your school and the health of your alumni network.
+Admitting employable students is critical for the success of your school and the health of your alumni network.
 Recruiters care more about the quality of your graduates than they do about the reputation of your school.
 However, the quality of your graduates can directly improve your school’s reputation.

 When we spoke with Brandon Busteed, Executive Director of Education at Gallup, he shared a staggering statistic with us: 96 percent of academic leaders think they are doing a great job of preparing students for the workforce, yet only 11 percent of business leaders agree.